THBTX/Test/README.md

 ## On the right side of this page, locate and click on "Releases" or select the "Release" listed as the latest.
 Detailed installation instructions are located there.

+##### Post-installation Note:
+##### :black_small_square: This HUD uses on-screen buttons, and so needs to be able to use your mouse.
+The only way to keep DU from trying to use your mouse for input is to set the Control Scheme to Keyboard.
+You can then right click the seat, Advanced -> Edit LUA Parameters and find the checkboxes to choose which control scheme you would actually like to use.

 [Return to Table of Contents](#table-of-contents)

 # Usage